What is API Test Automation? How to Test APIs?

 API Testing Tips for Beginners:

-If you’re new to API testing, here are some tips to help you get started:
+If you’re new to this testing, here are some tips to help you get started:

 • Understand the Basics: It’s important to understand the basics of API testing, API-related jargon, such as the different types of tests that need to be performed and the different types of output that can be expected.